onera/Noda/doc/source/basic_use.rst

 The examples below shows how the known solution to the diffusion problem is recovered when the system properties follow a particular set of constraints.

-Let us consider a single-phase binary system AB, where the average molar volume is composition-independent.
+Let us consider a single-phase binary system AB, where the partial molar volumes of A abd B are equal (therefore the average molar volume is composition-independent).
 In 1D, the diffusion problem may be written in the following form:

 .. math::